MillerLabFTW/ShopBot-PDMS-Printer/README.md

 - Remove toolhead and replace with syringe holder (see Syringe Mount STLs)
 - Remove motherboard and use RAMBo to signal onboard stepper drivers
 - Install endstops
 - Install a build platform.
-We used extrusion pre-assembly nuts slipped in between the grooves of the ShopBot base to anchor an aluminum sheet for our build platform (spring-loaded for bed leveling)
+We used extrusion pre-assembly nuts slipped in between the grooves of the ShopBot base to anchor an aluminum sheet for our build platform (spring-loaded for bed leveling).
+We print on glass, binder-clipped to the metal platform.